Healed in the Heart

 As time passed and Steve became more symptomatic, he turned to a local ministry that assisted AIDS patients.
 He began to face the realities of this deadly disease.
 In a mature and methodical way, he began to tie up the loose ends of his life in the Philadelphia area and prepared to move back to his parents’ home in upstate New York.
 With a sense of sadness that he would no longer be in the area, we said goodbye, knowing that Steve had come to occupy a special place in our hearts.

 Back in his hometown and still in relatively good health, he made the necessary medical contacts that would increasingly become a part of his life.
 He told me about an initial visit with a physician.
 Sensing the need to talk about Christ with this doctor, Steve explained to him just how he had come to know the Lord and how Christ had given him the power to break from his gay life.
-The doctor was taken aback by Steve’s testimony and expressed his own sorrow that now that Steve had AIDS, Steve was now feeling guilty and seeking change.
+The doctor was taken aback by Steve’s testimony and expressed sorrow that since Steve had AIDS, he was now feeling guilty and seeking change.
 The doctor implied that Steve’s faith was a reaction to getting AIDS and had little to do with him leaving the gay life.
-Steve corrected the doctor by explaining that his encounter with the Lord and his changed life had happened several years prior to the HIV diagnosis.
+Steve corrected the doctor by explaining that his encounter with the Lord and his changed life happened several years prior to the HIV diagnosis.

 Steve also wasted no time in getting involved in a local AIDS support group with the idea of not just getting support for himself, but with a focus on how the Lord might use him to touch others with the same grace he now knew personally.
 Within a few minutes of the first meeting, Steve saw that most of the people in the group were gay men with HIV.
 During the sharing time, as men went around and shared how they were coping with the disease, Steve shared how he was coping, where he had come from, and what God was doing in his own life.